Using ASP.NET AJAX Accordion Control

 FramesPerSecond: This property specifies the number of frames per second the Accordion control will use to animate the transition between AccordionPane controls.

-READ ALSO: Saving images in database using ASP.NET FileUpload Control
+READ ALSO: Using Checkbox in ASP.NET GridView Control

 The Accordion control has Panes collection which contains the collection of AccordionPane controls as you can see in the above markup.
 I have used simple static text in the Header template and RadioButtonList controls in the Content template of each of the above AccordionPane controls but you are free to use any control or contents you want in your applications.